fbpx Skip to Content

 Instead of being scared to try new things, I’m eager to take advantage of new experiences.
 It’s about making good choices most of the time when it comes to both movement and nutrition, but not being a slave to counting calories or forbidding foods from my diet.

-I would never have believed it if you would have told me 10 years ago that I would be the girl choosing salmon and barley over a burger and french fries, but I did just that the other night.
+I would never have believed it if you had told me 10 years ago that I would be the girl choosing salmon and barley over a burger and french fries, but I did just that the other night.

 My Weight Loss Journey: So Very Blessed - The story of how I lost 100 pounds, kept it off, and fell madly in love with my life.